brhrmaster/StarTracker2/README.md

 #### 4. Real Time Clock

 The `src/rtc_ds3231.h` file contains implementation of `Clock` class for `DS3231` module.
 In case you use **other module** or you want to obtain time from NTP servers, **implement** the `Clock` interface and change some lines in `Star_Tracker.ino`.

-#### 5. Camera trigger

-Similarly, you may need to change the implementation of the camera trigger control.
-The `src/CanonEOS1000D.h` file contains implementation of `CameraController` class for *Canon EOS1000D*.
-If you have other camera with **other trigger logic**, you should **create a new implementation** of `CameraController` and change some lines at `Star_Tracker.ino`.
-Note that in this case, you may also need a different wiring!

 ## Notes on precision